Niharika-Santhoshini-Karri/Bike-Buyers-Analysis-Dashboard/README.md

 # Bike-Buyers-Analysis-Dashboard
-An Excel dashboard based on the Bike Buyers dataset from Kaggle, featuring data visualization and analysis.
-It offers insights into demographics and purchasing patterns of bike buyers, with an interactive view of key metrics like income, gender, marital status, and region to highlight trends in bike purchases.
+A detailed Excel dashboard created using the Bike Buyers dataset from Kaggle.
+This project includes data visualization, analysis, and insights into the demographics and purchasing patterns of bike buyers.
+The dashboard provides an interactive view of key metrics such as income, gender, marital status, and region to help identify trends in bike purchasing behavior